UCI-EECS113-Spring17/Nin10do/docs/source/8a_iop_architecture.rst

 SPI
 ^^^^^^^^^^^^^^^^^^^

 Two SPI available.
-One is always connected to the Arudino interface dedicated SPI pins.
+One is always connected to the Arduino interface dedicated SPI pins.

 GPIO blocks
 ^^^^^^^^^^^^^^^^^^^